GRHF Awards 2025 Community Health Grants Totaling More Than $40,000

 • Deadlines: T-shirt and hat orders must be submitted by February 16, 2025.

-• Kickoff Event/Tshirt/hat pick-up: Scheduled for March 1, 2025, at Cold Iron Brewery.
+• Kickoff Event/Tshirt/hat pick-up: Scheduled for March 1, 2025, at Cold Iron Brewery from 1-3pm.

 • Final Gathering Event: Will take place on May 2, 2025 (details to follow).